Hanuman: Ramayana

 After Rama and his brother Lakshmana search for Rama's kidnapped wife, Sita, they arrive in Kishkindha.
-Rama's newfound ally, the monkey king Sugriva, agree to send scouts in all four directions to search for Rama's missing wife.
+Rama's newfound ally, the monkey king Sugriva, agrees to send scouts in all four directions to search for Rama's missing wife.
 To the south, Sugriva sends Hanuman and some others, including the great bear Jambavan.
-This group travels all the way to the southernmost tip of India, where they encounter the ocean with the island of Lanka (said to be modern day Sri Lanka) visible in the horizon.
-The group wishes to investigate the island, but none can swim or jump so far (it was common for such supernatural powers to exist amongst figures in these epics).
-However, Jambavan knows from prior events that Hanuman used to be able to do such a feat with ease and lifts his curse.
+This group travels all the way to the southernmost tip of India, where they encounter the ocean with the island of Lanka (said to be modern-day Sri Lanka) visible on the horizon.
+The group wishes to investigate the island, but none can swim or jump so far (it was common for such supernatural powers to exist among figures in these epics).
+However, Jambavan knows from prior events that Hanuman used to be able to do such a feat with ease, and lifts his curse.